SnapperTT/stt-stl/README.md

 * Standardise sizeof(string) across platforms and compilers
 * Minimise the use of templates to keep compile times and bloat low (all containers wrap arrays of `uint8_t` under the hood)
 * Seperate memory management from container type
-* When using heap use aligned allocations by default

 ## Notes: